Soba101/fictional-waste-doodoo/waste-db/README.md

    DB_USER = 'waste_user'   # Update if your username is different
    DB_PASSWORD = 'password' # Use your actual password
    DB_NAME = 'waste_detection'

+   # Server configuration
+   HOST = '0.0.0.0'  # Listen on all interfaces
+   PORT = 5002       # Port to listen on
    ```

 3. Run the receiver: